Litmus Test

 Barack Obama has decided to vote "no" on Judge Roberts.
 More interstingly, he appears to be in favor of a political litmus test for confirming judges

-The problem I face ... is that while adherence to legal precedent and rules of statutory or constitutional construction will dispose of 95 percent of the cases that come before a court, so that both a Scalia and a Ginsburg will arrive at the same place most of the time on those 95 percent of the cases -- what matters on the Supreme Court is those 5 percent of cases that are truly difficult...In those circumstances, your decisions about
+The problem I face ... is that while adherence to legal precedent and rules of statutory or constitutional construction will dispose of 95 percent of the cases that come before a court, so that both a Scalia and a Ginsburg will arrive at the same place most of the time on those 95 percent of the cases -- what matters on the Supreme Court is those 5 percent of cases that are truly difficult...In those circumstances, your decisions aboutWhen I heard that the Democratic party is the party of emotive theatrics, I understood that to be sarcasm, hmmm.
+I would presume to remind Sen. Obama that ultimate mastery is not of the body, but of the mind.whether affirmative action is an appropriate response to the history of discrimination in this country

-whether a general right of privacy encompasses a more specific right of women to control their reproductive decisions
+orwhether a general right of privacy encompasses a more specific right of women to control their reproductive decisions

-whether the commerce clause empowers Congress to speak on those issues of broad national concern that may be only tangentially related to what is easily defined as interstate commerce
+orwhether the commerce clause empowers Congress to speak on those issues of broad national concern that may be only tangentially related to what is easily defined as interstate commerce

-in those difficult cases, the critical ingredient is supplied by what is in the judge's heart.
+...in those difficult cases, the critical ingredient is supplied by what is in the judge's heart.

 This little paragraph sums up the corner Democrats have painted themselves into